ElStefanos/Feather-CMS/README.md

 # Feather-CMS

 This build is for development purpose only.
-This project is not finished and i not intended for public use.
+This project is not finished and is not intended for public use.

 This only has some core feature.